ionos-cloud/crossplane-provider-ionoscloud/docs/RESOURCES.md

 - Kubernetes Controllers main objective is to keep the system into the desired state - so if an external resource is updated or deleted (using other tools: e.g. [DCD](https://dcd.ionos.com/latest/) , [ionosctl](https://github.com/ionos-cloud/ionosctl)), the `crossplane-provider-ionoscloud` controller will recreate the resource automatically.
-Crossplane acts like the only source of truth for the resources provisioned via CRDs.
+Crossplane acts like it is the only source of truth for the resources provisioned via Managed Resources.

 ### Kubernetes Managed Resources